Get a free, no obligation personal loan quote with rates as low as 9.90%

 Can I get a loan after a consumer proposal?

 It is possible to get a loan after a consumer proposal, however, you’ll likely have to apply with an alternative lender as banks and other traditional financial institutions may see you as too risky.
-While you may qualify with these alternative lenders, it’s important to note that they often charge higher interest rates, which will make the loan more expensive.
+While you may qualify with these alternative lenders, it’s important to note that they often charge higher interest rates, making the loan more expensive.

 Should I file for a consumer proposal?

-If filing a consumer proposal is on your mind then you’re more than likely dealing with some serious financial issues.
+If filing a consumer proposal is on your mind you’re likely dealing with serious financial issues.
 Getting the help you need to deal with or fix these issues should be your number one goal, even if that means filing a consumer proposal and negatively affecting your credit rating for several years.
-In most cases, getting the help you need to get back on track is worth the low credit ratings.

 Caitlin Wood, BA avatar on Loans Canada